dotnet/EntityFramework.Docs/entity-framework/core/modeling/value-conversions.md

 ### Use ulong for timestamp/rowversion

-SQL Server supports automatic [optimistic concurrency](xref:core/saving/concurrency) using [8-byte binary rowversion/timestamp columns](/sql/t-sql/data-types/rowversion-transact-sql).
+SQL Server supports automatic [optimistic concurrency](xref:core/saving/concurrency) using [8-byte binary `rowversion`/`timestamp` columns](/sql/t-sql/data-types/rowversion-transact-sql).
 These are always read from and written to the database using an 8-byte array.
-However, byte arrays are a mutable reference type, which makes them someone painful to deal with.
-Value converters allow the rowversion to instead be mapped to a `ulong` property, which is much more appropriate and easy to use than the byte array.
+However, byte arrays are a mutable reference type, which makes them somewhat painful to deal with.
+Value converters allow the `rowversion` to instead be mapped to a `ulong` property, which is much more appropriate and easy to use than the byte array.
 For example, consider a `Blog` entity with a ulong concurrency token:

 <!--
         public class Blog